Assembling documents

 If some_variable contains Markdown indicating bold, italics, or other character-level formatting, but no paragraph breaks, lists, or other paragraph-level formatting, write:

-I went to {{r some_variable | inline markdown }} for lunch.
+I went to {{r some_variable | inline_markdown }} for lunch.

 It is important that you understand the difference between character-level content and paragraph-level content.
 You see this distinction in Microsoft Word when you use “Styles.”
 Some Styles are character-level or “inline” because they only affect things like bold, italics, underline, and color.
 Other Styles are paragraph-level because they affect things like paragraph indentation, bullets, or numbering.
 A paragraph break is a paragraph-level concept, whereas a manual line break is a character-level concept.